 Lynn was up early to get the caffeine levels up before going swimming but that was thwarted a bit by the bug spray man coming round with clouds of insecticide.
 And then as she got to the sea a plane came over spraying along the beach.
 She hid under the towels beneath the parasols to avoid it.

 We found out there was a very regular and cheap bus that runs along the main road on the north coast and stops at the various other hotels along the way.
 It also runs to near the western end of the adjacent island Cayo Guillermo.
 You can also get free passes from other linked hotels along the route enabling you to go out for the day and get lunch in another hotel without paying extra - good system.
 So our first stop was the Sercotel Club Cayo Guillermo just after the bridge onto the island.
-There was a small number of flamingos (we had expected more) but understand that huge numbers were killed in the devastating Hurricane Irma in 2017 but that numbers are now recovering.
+There was a small number of American Flamingos (we had expected more) but understand that huge numbers were killed in the devastating Hurricane Irma in 2017 but that numbers are now recovering.
 Once more there were several Seaside Dragonlet Erythrodiplax berenice and about ten Phaon Crescent Phyciodes phaon and a very freshly emerged Little Yellow Pyrisitia lisa female.

 We then got the bus again to travel as far as it goes before turning round.
 Here there is a walkway to the beach where we saw De Villiers' Swallowtail Battus devilliers and Bahaman Swallowtail Heraclides andraemon.